Particular/docs.particular.net/nservicebus/serialization/type-was-not-registered.md

 ---
 title: Type Not Registered in the Serializer
 summary: Type may not be registered.
-This may happen after you upgrade the app code.
+This may happen after an upgrade.
 Is usually due to locked files.
-tags: []
+reviewed: 2016-03-17
 redirects:
  - nservicebus/type-was-not-registered-in-the-serializer
 ---

-If you run into this exception when using NServiceBus in an ASP.NET application after upgrading the code of the app, it is usually due to files that are locked.
+If this exception is encountered when using NServiceBus in an ASP.NET application after upgrading the code of the app, it is usually due to files that are locked.

 ## Exception details